timbophillips/hasura-auth-server/README.md

 # Authorization server
-# (aimed at Hasura but can be used for any JWT/refresh-token set up)
+(aimed at Hasura but can be used for any JWT/refresh-token set up) written in Typescript | NodeJS | Apollo and uses a Hasura backend for the users database

-# written in Typescript | NodeJS | Apollo and uses a Hasura backend for the users database
+## Backend users database
 This authorization server relies on a Hasura database with a users table with the fields id, username, password (hashed), role, and (optionally) roles.

 example: